Reconstructing QCD Spectral Functions with Gaussian Processes

 Significant differences between the two reconstructions are observed mainly in the overall peak height and width.
 Generally, the QCD result for the gluon is expected to differ more strongly from the pure gauge theory than the ghost due to the direct coupling to quarks.
 However, differences may also be attributed in part to the limited availability and precision of data and the resulting difficulty in resolving highly peaked structures.
-We find that generating narrower peaks with greater amplitudes by allowing the kernel's magnitude parameter $\sigma_C$ to increase and the length scale $l$ to decrease leads to stronger oscillations in the solution, a common feature of many reconstruction approaches.
-Regulating these hyperparameters to deliberately suppress such unphysical features may result in reconstructions that are naturally flatter, which must be taken into account when interpreting and utilizing the result.
-This demonstrates one of the key advantages of GPR, namely the possibility to dynamically adjust the resolution depending on the available amount and quality of the input data, while still reproducing the observations as accurately as possible.\\[-1ex]
+We find that generating narrower peaks with greater amplitudes by allowing the kernel's magnitude parameter $\sigma_C$ to increase and the length scale $l$ to decrease leads to stronger oscillations in the solution.
+This is a common feature of conceptually similar reconstruction approaches, such as linear regression with a Tikhonov regularizer (also called ridge regression), which has been applied e.g.\ in~\cite{Dudal:2019gvn}.
+Introducing such a regularization scheme, which is equivalent to assuming a Gaussian prior, leads to a favoring of solutions that are closer to zero.
+This additional bias can introduce the unwanted oscillations.
+Within the GPR approach, the kernel hyperparameters provide more detailed control over the regularization and can be tuned to deliberately suppress such unphysical features.
+However, this may result in reconstructions that are naturally flatter, which must be taken into account when interpreting and utilizing the result.
+This demonstrates one of the key advantages of GPR, namely the possibility to dynamically adjust the resolution depending on the available amount and quality of the input data, while still matching the observations as accurately as possible.